virtualagc/virtualagc/yaShuttle/ported/README.md

 </pre>
 It's important *not* to import g.py with `from g import *`, because assignments to variables defined in g.py won't change the values of those variables in other files importing g.py if they're not in the `g.` namespace.
 However, assignments in the `g.` namespace do affect all files that import g.py.

 In addition to the usual alphanumeric and underline characters, identifiers in XPL can include the characters '@', '#', and '$', which are not allowed in Python identifiers.
 However, it so happens that all of the original HAL/S-FC source code contained only upper-case characters when alphabetic.
-Therefore, I use the uniform system of replacing disallowed characters in identifiers as follows:
+Therefore, I use the uniform system of replacing disallowed characters in identifiers by lower-case alphabetic characters as follows:

   * '@' -> 'a'
   * '#' -> 'p'